Binary-Ninja/7drl_2024/README.md

 - items can do things now

 ## Day 3
-- added some stuff I don't remember
+- added more items
+- basic functionality of basic things

 ## Day 4
 - added mob AI, spawning and despawning